-No food is to be delivered and/or brought to students from outside vendors.
+No food should be delivered and/or brought to students from outside vendors.
 Parents may not bring pizza and/or fast food to students from outside the building.
 All food delivery services are not permitted.

-Students must consume all food in the commons/cafeteria.
+Students must consume all food in the commons/cafeteria area.

-Deliveries from outside commercial vendors, such as florists, are prohibited and will not be accepted.
+Deliveries from outside commercial vendors, such as food delivery services and florists, are prohibited and will not be accepted.